naveensagardevadasu/STM32_NUCLE0_F446RE_REGISTER_APPROACH/README.md

 Step 4: under the File menu navigate to the "Resume" button. this starts the code; in the SWV ITM consoler the logs are printed.<br/>
 ![alt text](</Docs/Start_code.png>)</br>

-Step 5: To terminate from the debugg mode click the "STOP" button which is adjacent to Resume button.
+Step 5: To terminate from the debugg mode click the "STOP" button which is adjacent to Resume button.<br/>